when it comes to diversity, campaigns are lagging behind the runway

 Alexander Wang was among a handful of brands showing a commitment to diversity across their campaigns.

 In recent years, there have been some real efforts to address the considerable issues around diversity in fashion.
-Brands like Gucci, Proenza Schouler, Alexander Wang and Marques'Almeida have made very public commitments to representing different presentations of beauty, but industry-wide there's a long way to go.
-The Fashion Spot's most recent diversity report, looking at the spring 2017 ad campaigns, showed considerable room for improvement,
+Brands like Gucci, Proenza Schouler, and Marques'Almeida have made very public commitments to representing different presentations of beauty, but industry-wide there's a long way to go.
+The Fashion Spot's most recent diversity report, looking at the spring 2017 ad campaigns, showed considerable room for improvement.

-There were some impressive standouts though: at least 50 percent of models cast in Alexander Wang, Stella McCartney, Zara, Gap, Express and Net-a-Porter campaigns were people of colour.
-Additionally the majority of models cast by Saint Laurent were non white — considerable considering the brand didn't represent one person of colour between 2001 and 2015.
-Similarly while Gucci only had one woman of colour this season, their Pre-Fall 17 campaign exclusively featured non-white models.
+There were some impressive standouts though: at least 50 percent of models cast in Alexander Wang, Stella McCartney, Zara, Gap, Express, and Net-a-Porter campaigns were people of color.
+Additionally, the majority of models cast by Saint Laurent were non white — considerable considering the brand didn't represent one person of color between 2001 and 2015.
+Similarly, while Gucci only had one woman of color this season, their Pre-Fall 17 campaign exclusively featured non-white models.

-On the other end of things, Céline, Armani and Alberta Ferretti all failed to cast a single person of colour.
-Lack of diversity at Armani and Alberta Ferretti was especially notable as Armani's autumn/winter 16 "new woman" campaign starred Liya Kebede, Liu Wen, Elisa Sednaoui and Amanda Murphy and was presented as a statement about the brand's commitment to presenting different kinds of beauty.
-While Alberta Ferretti have previously posted about their commitment to diversity on Instagram:
+On the other end of things, Céline, Armani, and Alberta Ferretti all failed to cast a single person of color.
+Lack of diversity at Armani and Alberta Ferretti was especially notable as Armani's fall/winter 16 "new woman" campaign starred Liya Kebede, Liu Wen, Elisa Sednaoui, and Amanda Murphy, and was presented as a statement about the brand's commitment to presenting different representations of beauty.
+While Alberta Ferretti has previously posted about its commitment to diversity on Instagram.

-The diversity report paints a more positive picture for trans models: after the autumn/winter 17 runway featured more transgender models than ever before, several girls appeared in spring 2017 campaigns.
-Lea T fronted Riccardo Tisci's final Givenchy campaign while Stav Strashko and Hari Nef appeared in Urban Outfitters' Class of 2017.
+The diversity report paints a more positive picture for trans models: after the fall/winter 17 runway featured more transgender models than ever before, several girls appeared in spring 2017 campaigns.
+Lea T fronted Riccardo Tisci's final Givenchy campaign, while Stav Strashko and Hari Nef appeared in Urban Outfitters' Class of 2017.

-Ultimately, the numbers show there has been some progress but things are moving slowly — it was just pretty slow.
-Which after so much promise on the runway doesn't feel super satisfying.
+Ultimately, the numbers show there has been some progress —but things are moving slowly.